 Put More Emphasis on Free Shipping and Local Shipping Options

 Deadlines are extremely important during the holiday season, and one of the biggest concerns for people buying holiday gifts online is making sure that they get their items on time.
 But since a huge part of the country is doing their shopping at once, it can lead to shipping delays and stock shortages.
 That’s why you should optimize your site with keywords that will showcase things like in-store pick up, express shipping options or guaranteed shipping, for instance.
+This is just as important as using eCommerce order fulfillment services.

 A large portion of the population will prefer checking a product online before they buy it in store.
 This gives retailers a chance to convince buyers to buy from them instead of a brick and mortar store by offering different shipping options, like website to store delivery for example.
 ‘Guaranteed by Christmas’ deals are very important as we get closer and closer to Christmas, so if you offer the option, make sure that it’s displayed front and center on your website.